-Ottawa architectural patterns.
-Here there are some representative images from my multiple photos I took in Ottawa.
-You can see some representing patterns, intersecting lines, rows and geometry in the architecture of the beautiful capital of Canada.
+I always liked to observe the architectural patterns in Ottawa, especially when mirroring in glass windows.
+Here there are some representative images from my multiple photos I took in Canada’s capital when I used to live there.
+You can see some representing patterns, intersecting lines, rows and geometry in the architecture of this beautiful old and new city.

 Blue on blue: cubic shapes, reflections, shadows and intersecting lines – TD Bank Glass office building, downtown Ottawa